 The purpose of community service is to develop in FFA members an attitude of service to the community in which they live.
-The chapter will develop a sense of community, service among the entire membership.
+The chapter will develop a sense of community service among the entire membership.

-- \ We will have a food drive for Thanksgiving and work with a church to distribute the food to the most needy in our community. - \ We will collect and distribute toys at Christmas. - \ We will set up displays in local businesses to promote our organization during FFA Week. - \ We will provide a petting zoo at the elementary schools in our area to acquaint these students to Agriculture. - \ We will host a Carnival at the A.E.
-Mills School, in hope that they get involved with our program. - \ We will host a rally at the middle school to promote the Ag program.
+- We will have a food drive for Thanksgiving and work with a church to distribute the food to the most needy in our community. - We will collect and distribute new toys at Christmas and deliver them at a church in our community. - We will set up displays in local businesses to promote our organization during FFA Week. - We will provide a petting zoo at the elementary schools in our area to acquaint these students to Agriculture. - We will host a Carnival at the A.E.
+Mills School, in hope that they will get involved with our program. - We will host a rally at the middle school to promote the Ag program. - We will sell Kids Day newspapers in order to donate money to help the children at Valley Children's Hospital.